 Contents of this article:

-Here are some key points on malaria.
-More detail and supporting information is in the main article.
+Here are some key points about the malaria.
+More detail is in the main article.

 What is malaria?